Supporting Educators • Promoting Learning

 Were a similar model adopted for regulating the piano teaching profession, the process would first necessitate establishing a single national regulatory body with responsibility to:

-• Maintain a register of those qualified to teach instruments and/or lead music activities.
+- Maintain a compulsory register of those qualified to teach instruments and/or lead music activities.

-• Raise public confidence in the quality of music teachers’ work, e.g. commissioning regular lesson observations by Ofsted.
+- Raise public confidence in the quality of music teachers’ work, for example by commissioning regular lesson observations by Ofsted.

-• Investigate teachers when professional concerns are raised (e.g. where parents aren’t happy with exam results).
+- Investigate teachers when professional concerns are raised, for example where learners or their parents aren’t happy with examination results.

-Membership would have to be mandatory for anyone who wanted to teach the piano, as well as for all who are involved in delivering private music education and/or related community music activities.
+Membership would necessarily be mandatory for anyone who wanted to teach the piano, as well as for all who are involved in delivering private music education and/or related community music activities.

 There would inevitably be an annual registration fee that teachers would have to pay (for reference, nurses currently pay £120 for theirs each year).

-Bearing in mind the regulatory function of the national body, and the teacher’s potential need for legal representation, all would still be advised (as in other professions) to join independent professional associations or otherwise obtain public indemnity insurance and legal cover.
+Bearing in mind the regulatory function of the national body, and the teacher’s potential need for legal representation, teachers and community musicians would still be advised (as in other professions) to join independent professional associations or otherwise obtain public indemnity insurance and legal cover.

 Teachers would also need to budget for the requirement to undertake regular professional training (which would likely be for a few days a year in line with classroom teachers, possibly including a requirement for regular ongoing certification as in other regulated professions).

-It is also possible (though less likely) that records of pupil “outcomes” would be required, adding pressure on students to regularly take Graded Exams, or even making them compulsory.
+It is also likely that records of pupil “outcomes” would be required, adding pressure on students to regularly take Graded Exams, or even making them compulsory.

 Careful What You Wish For…